-Glazed ceramic bowl from Kashan, Persia, 13th-14th century.
-(Some re-gluing) Kashan was a Persian city known for its production of high-quality pottery during the medieval period.
-The city was well-situated near sources of the minerals needed to create their distinctive light-colored stone bodies.
+Spherical-shaped container in Kashan ceramic, Persia, 14th century, iridescent glaze.
+An old restoration (plugging a cylindrical hole).
+Kashan was a Persian city known for its production of high-quality pottery during the medieval period.
+The city was well-situated, close to sources of minerals needed to create their distinctive light-colored stone pastes.
 Copper oxide is one of the cheapest raw materials used to color glazes and also one of the most widely used.
 When used in a lead glaze, copper oxide takes on a lush green color, while it becomes more turquoise in an alkaline glaze.
 Alkaline glazes, perhaps best known for producing the classic Egyptian turquoise color, date back thousands of years and have been found in Persia, China, and Mesopotamia.
-The strengths of alkaline glazes are their ability to produce bright, clear colors at
+The strengths of alkaline glazes are